 When the study is Live, any site can enroll new subjects as long as IRB approval and site documents are completed, if those are being enforced in the study design.

 Note: Only production (licensed) studies can be moved to Live status.

 This option will not appear unless the study is live.
 Suspending a study can be done at any time to temporarily close the study.
 During this time, provider sites will be unable to enroll new subjects or edit existing subject records.
-Due to the ability to run multiple versions of a study, suspending a study due to protocol amendments is not necessary.

 When a study is completed or closed, provider sites cannot enter any data.
 All records are read-only.
 Completed studies cannot be switched back to live

 After selecting a new status, enter a reason (required), and select the "Change Study Status" button.